Dagenham Dock railway station: Location

 The station is located on Chequers Lane in the Dagenham Dock neighbourhood.
-London Buses route 145 serves the northern side of the station.
-London Buses service EL2 operates from the East London Transit terminal to the south of the station.
+London Buses route 145 serves the northern side of the station, while route EL2 operates from the East London Transit terminal to the south of the station.

+These bus links connect to nearby areas, such as Barking, Becontree, Dagenham, and Ilford.

+Operations

 Services

-The typical off-peak service frequency is:
+As of the June 2024 timetable the typical Monday to Friday off-peak service is: